Battle of Dak To: Operation Greeley

-In January 1967, MG Peers had taken command of the 4th Infantry Division, which had responsibility for the defense of western Kon Tum Province.
+In January 1967, Peers had taken command of the 4th Infantry Division, which had responsibility for the defense of western Kon Tum Province.
 Prior to the onset of the summer monsoon, Peers set up blocking positions from the 4th Infantry Division's 1st Brigade base camp at Jackson Hole, west of Pleiku, and launched Operation Francis Marion on 17 May.
 The 4th had on hand its 1st and 2nd Brigades, while its 3rd Brigade operated with the 25th Infantry Division northwest of Saigon.

 Throughout the middle of 1967, however, western Kon Tum Province became a magnet for several PAVN spoiling attacks and it appeared that the PAVN were paying an increasing amount of attention to the area.
 Immediately after taking command, Peers instituted guidelines for his units in order to prevent them from being isolated and overrun in the rugged terrain, which also did much to negate the U.S. superiority in firepower.
 Battalions were to act as single units instead of breaking down into individual companies in order to search for their enemy.
 If rifle companies had to act independently, they were not to operate more than one kilometer or one hour's march from one another.
 If contact with the enemy was made, the unit was to be immediately reinforced.
 These measures went far in reducing the 4th Infantry's casualties.

-These heavy enemy contacts prompted Peers to request reinforcement, and as a result, on 17 June, two battalions of Brigadier General John R. Deane's 173rd Airborne Brigade were moved into the Đắk Tô area to begin sweeping the jungle-covered mountains in Operation Greeley.
-The 173rd had been operating near Bien Hoa Air Base outside Saigon and had been in combat only against VC guerrillas.
-Prior to its deployment to the highlands, Peer's operations officer, Colonel William J. Livsey, attempted to warn the Airborne officers of the hazards of campaigning in the Highlands.
-He also advised them that PAVN regulars were a much better equipped and motivated force than the VC.
-These warnings, however, made little impression on the paratroopers, who were unaccustomed to PAVN tactics and strength in the area.